liguyano/qt_demo/README.md

 ## about this version 1.0

 this version is already implement the text send and ***file convert***.
 But the *last part* of the scent file can't be received.
 Reason unknown.
+This project is powered by QT.
 > System.out.println("hello world");

 * 111